 1. Clear entire Command line history using ‘history’ command

-As you might know, ‘history’ command will display the recently-executed commands that you run.
-This is the easiest way to clear history.
+As you might know, the ‘history’ command will display the recently-executed commands.

 To view the recently-executed commands, open Terminal and ENTER:

-To clear the history, just run any one of the following command after you’re done:
+To clear the history, just run any one of the following commands:

 2. Clear a Command line history using by inserting a blank space before each command